williamjsmith15/paper/paper.md

 # Title

-This is an even better really cool title
+This is an even better really cool title with simulations

 ## Authors
 Me :)